[ Legacy of Kain: The Lost Worlds ]

 Once an object has been loaded, the mouse and/or WASD keys can be used to rotate/move it or the camera depending on the mode selected in the Control menu.

-Area models can be switched between their Material Realm and Spectral Realm variations by selecting the corresponding entry under the View -> Model menu option.
+Area models can be switched between their Material Realm and Spectral Realm variations by selecting the corresponding entry under the View -> Model menu option (although this doesn't work well in the 4.0 alpha release).
 This same menu option will switch between object/creature variations in files that contain multiple entries; for example, the vampire models each contain two variations, as do other in-game enemies and humans.

 Note that at this time, there is no way to view/export the animation data for the objects, only the static models.